-You pay a high price for Snap-On tools, so it’s only natural that all the tools you’re paying for are made out of high-quality materials and forged well while paying great attention to detail when it comes to offset and angular designs (especially in their wrench sets).
+You pay a high price for Snap-On tools, so it’s only natural that all the tools you’re paying for are made out of high-quality materials and forged well while paying great attention to detail when it comes to offsetting and angular designs (especially in their wrench sets).

 Craftsman vs. Snap-On Materials Used

-Since both Craftsman and Snap-On use more or less the same material to build their tools, it all comes down to the tool’s wear and tear ratio.
+Since both Craftsman and Snap-On use more or less the same material to build their tools, it all comes down to the tool’s wear-and-tear ratio.
 Even if they use the same material, if one is poorly built, it degrades the tools’ quality.

 This is the case with Craftsman tools.
 Most of their turning tools are prone to slip-ups.
 This means the tools won’t be efficient because the fasteners will be in a loose thread and might permanently affect the nuts’ and bolts’ tightening and loosening ability.
 So it’s best to choose Snap-On tools when possible.

 Craftsman and Snap-On Wrenches

 Here are the specifications of Craftsman and Snap-On Wrenches.